On-Campus Living at Adelphi

 Linen HallLinen Hall, has two floors for women and two for both men and women.
 10 Photos

 Right on the Quad for fun, first-year living.
 Conveniently located mid campus, Waldo and Earle Hall share the quad, which is a favorite area among residents and hosts many activities throughout the year.
 Waldo Hall is also home to the Health Services Center.

 The hall is named in honor of Ruth Fanshaw Waldo, one of the first women executives in American advertising and former secretary of the Adelphi University Board of Trustees.

 Waldo HallWaldo Hall has four floors: two for men and two for women.
 18 Photos

 Residence Hall A

 Landscaped courtyard for socializing; mostly upperclass students.
-Residence Hall A, which opened in the fall of 2003, is a state-of-the-art building located adjacent to Swirbul Library and near the softball and baseball fields.
+Residence Hall A, which opened in the fall of 2003, is a state-of-the-art building located adjacent to Swirbul Library and near the softball and baseball fields, and houses our Greek and Social Fellowship floor.
 Each room features a private bathroom attached to the room and individual climate control including air conditioning.